Writing a real estate marketing plan can be one of the most important things you do for your real estate business if you

 For Facebook Ads, we know that this marketing channel has a conversion rate of 10.68%. (source)

-But that doesn’t mean that 100% of these 10.68% will want to schedule a showing appointment with you.
-That would be too optimistic.
+But that doesn’t mean that 100% of this 10.68% will want to schedule a showing appointment with you, which would be too optimistic.

-Now, we assume that 10% (you can substitute this percentage with your numbers according to your experience) of the generated leads can be converted into appointments (our lead to appointment conversion rate).
+We assume that 10% (you can substitute this percentage with your numbers according to your experience) of the generated leads can be converted into appointments.

-For obvious reasons, I couldn’t find reliable statistics on that one, because not many real estate businesses like to share their internal sales performance data, without carrying out my own manual study with several hundreds of real estate businesses.
+For obvious reasons, I couldn’t find reliable statistics because, understandably, not many real estate businesses like to share their internal sales performance data.

 And the last number we need is the typical cost per click for Facebook ads for the real estate industry in the U.S., which is $1.81.

-This number is also highly dependent on the click through rate you achieve which in turn depends on the effectiveness of your Facebook campaign and your ad creatives as outlined in my last article.
+This number is also highly dependent on the click-through rate you achieve.
+The latter, in turn, depends on the effectiveness of your Facebook campaign and your ad creatives, as outlined in my last article.

 Let’s summarize the numbers for our real estate marketing plan calculation to reach the goal of 9 qualified buyer leads per month to get to your revenue goal: